japila-books/apache-spark-internals/docs/serializer/SerializationStream.md

 flush is used when:

-* UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#insertRecordIntoSorter[insert a record into a ShuffleExternalSorter]
+* UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#insertRecordIntoSorter[insert a record into a ShuffleExternalSorter]

-* DiskBlockObjectWriter is requested to xref:storage:DiskBlockObjectWriter.adoc#commitAndGet[commitAndGet]
+* DiskBlockObjectWriter is requested to storage:DiskBlockObjectWriter.md#commitAndGet[commitAndGet]